 The dead woman is Godfrey's "unhappy hated wife", Molly Farren.
 Godfrey's feelings are quite complex and not much to his credit.
 He has accompanied the party principally to reassure himself that his wife is dead and therefore unable to reveal the secret of their marriage.
 He feels no pity for her and hopes only for release from her so that he can marry Nancy.
 His selfishness emerges in his thought that the child "shall be taken care of somehow" and his shallow undertaking to "be a good fellow in future", leaving Molly's body to be taken to the work-house.
 That he remembers "every line in the worn face" sixteen years later, however, suggests his guilty conscience.
-Basic answers will make some relevant comments about what Godfrey's feelings are here.
-They will move through the bands as these are explored in more depth and given fuller textual support with some attention to the word "powerfully" in the question.
-The best responses here will consider the extract in considerable detail, focusing with insight on the way Eliot conveys Godfrey's torn feelings represented by the different voices that he hears.
+Basic answers will make some comment about Godfrey Cass.
+Better ones will describe what Godfrey is feeling, with some textual support.
+They will move through the bands as the response becomes more detailed and better supported.
+The best here will engage with the word "vivid" and comment on some aspect of Eliot's language.

-Question 2b (24 marks) GEORGE ELIOT: Silas Marner Explore some of the ways in which Eliot makes the worlds of Lantern Yard and Raveloe strikingly different.
+Question 2b (16 marks) GEORGE ELIOT: Silas Marner Explore some of the striking differences between the worlds of Lantern Yard and Raveloe.
 Remember to support your ideas with details from the novel.

 The church that assembled in Lantern Yard is described as a narrow religious sect, in which the voice of each member is given equal weight.
 Narrowness is perhaps the key word as they seem rather joyless and introverted.
 William Dane's feigned friendship is hidden behind religious fervour, first revealing itself in his opinion that Marner's catalepsy is "a visitation from Satan" and then in his framing of Marner for theft.
 He also steals Sarah from him, Sarah not wishing to stand by a man declared guilty by the "lots", a primitive way of having "truth" revealed.
 The false accusation leads Silas to abandon God.
 Raveloe is not without its villains (Dunsey) but is the place where, finally, Silas finds friends, fellowship and love.
 Towards the end of the novel Eliot is able to contrast the natural world of Raveloe with the ugly industrial slum where the church of Lantern Yard once assembled.
-Basic answers will make some relevant comments about the two places and narrate what happened to Marner in Lantern Yard.
-They will move through the bands as the contrast is explored in more depth and given fuller textual support with some attention to the word "strikingly" in the question.
-The best responses here will consider the contrast in considerable detail, considering the structure of the novel and the way Eliot's writing brings the two places to life.
+Basic answers will make some comment about the two places.
+Better ones will narrate what happened to Marner in Lantern Yard.
+They will move through the bands as the contrast is explored in more depth and given fuller textual support.

-Question 3a (24 marks) WILLIAM GOLDING: Lord of the Flies Chapter 11: You're a beastto Piggy was gone.
-How does Golding make this such a powerful and significant moment in the novel?
+Question 3a (16 marks) WILLIAM GOLDING: Lord of the Flies Chapter 11: You're a beastto Piggy was gone.
+What do you think makes this such a dramatic moment in the novel?
+You should consider: the way the "savages" behave here what Piggy says and what happens to him some of the words and phrases Golding uses.